Edinburgh Castle Page Contents

 Main Gatehouse

-The Main Castle Gatehouse Entrance was built by the Victorians to replace the older one simply to make the castle look more imposing.
+The Main Castle Gatehouse Entrance was built by the Victorians to replace the older one simply to make the castle look more imposing, this would increase the blossoming tourist visits.
 Bronze statues of King Robert the Bruce and William Wallace stand guard on either side of the entrance.

 The only public way into & exit from the Castle